 Our criminal lawyers are experts at obtaining the best outcome possible for Receiving stolen property offences.
 For these offences, a good lawyer can be the difference between a conviction and no criminal record and freedom or jail.
 To read more about Australian Criminal Law Group, click here.

-Australian Criminal Law Group represented a man accused with receiving a stolen iPhone.
+Australian Criminal Law Group represented a man accused of receiving a stolen iPhone.
 The police used the find my phone application to trace the phone to his house.
-Our client pleaded not guilty, and at the hearing he gave evidence that the phone was sold to him by a friend who said it was their old phone, which they no longer needed.
+Our client pleaded not guilty, and at the hearing, he gave evidence that the phone was sold to him by a friend who said it was their old phone, which they no longer needed.
 The Magistrate found it could not be proved beyond reasonable doubt that our client knew the phone was stolen and found our client not guilty.